TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe31_inventory_furnace/README.md

-Depending on your container, there are a few other interfaces you might want to implement- IRecipeHolder, IRecipeHelperPopulator, IRecipeShownListener, RecipeBookContainer - for vanilla's recipe helper ISidedInventoryProvider - if you want a hopper to be able to draw items from your furnace
+Depending on your container, there are a few other interfaces you might want to implement- IRecipeHolder, IRecipeHelperPopulator, IRecipeShownListener, RecipeBookContainer - for vanilla's recipe helper ISidedInventoryProvider - if you want a hopper to be able to draw items from your furnace If you want your container to provide redstone power to a comparator based on its contents, you should override the hasComparatorInputOverride and getComparatorInputOverride methods of your Block.

 ## Common errors